-We used the Hippocampus level measurement.
-GROW BY (Green, Red, Orange, White, Blue, Yellow) – increasing order of difficulty.
-Here is what we observed from the 5th A and 5th B class.
+We used the Hippocampus level measurement – GROW BY methodology (Green, Red, Orange, White, Blue, Yellow) – increasing order of difficulty.
+Our observations from the 5th A and 5th B class.

 VB (*) 50% of Green reduced to 10% (*) 16% of Orange increased to 48% Orange+ VA (*) 70% of Green reduced to 25% (*) 7.5 % Orange increased to 25%

-Legend GREEN- – means struggling readers We have ‘-‘ group just to create 2 groups within a level.
-The ‘-‘ group is a bit lower than the regular Group i.w RED- < RED
+We have ‘-‘ group just to create 2 groups within a level.
+The ‘-‘ group is a bit lower than the regular Group i.e RED- < RED

 It was a friday morning in the month of February 2019.
 Madhu and I were scheduled to visit a partner in Bengaluru.
 We had, just the day before visited the school of Hippocampus foundation – DKS Hippocampus school in Halasahalli, Karnataka.
 It was a hectic two day trip.
 The second day started at 7:30 am, with me desperately trying to book an Uber to reach the partner in the other part of Bengaluru from where I was staying.
 After several minutes of waiting and cancellations I finally got on the cab.
 The next pain started with the crazy traffic in Bengaluru.
 In my mind I was cursing the traffic and the busy city of Bengaluru.
 To keep myself busy, I started reading news and the news of 40 jawans killed in a terrorist bomb attack in Pulwama, Kashmir (the day before) greeted me.
 The news once more reminded me of the fact that there are so many who face actual adverse conditions in life.